-The Choose Site window appears.
-You can view the device readiness status in each site, as follows:

-- Ready Devices: Devices that meet the prerequisites for Cisco Umbrella configuration.
-See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 34. - Not Ready Devices: Devices that do not meet the prerequisites. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - Step 3 Choose the site that you want to disable, and click Next.
+- Click the menu icon (≡) and choose Provision > Services > Umbrella. - Choose a site from the network hierarchy from which you want to disable Cisco Umbrella. - The Select Devices window appears.
+Go to Step 4 to continue the disable workflow. - Step 2 If a task overview window appears, click Let's Start to go directly to the workflow. - Step 3 The Choose Site window appears. - a) You can view the device readiness status in each site, as follows: - Ready Devices: Devices that meet the prerequisites for Cisco Umbrella configuration.
+See Prerequisites for Provisioning Cisco Umbrella on Network Devices, on page 33. - Not Ready Devices: Devices that do not meet the prerequisites. - Enabled Devices: Devices that are already configured from Cisco DNA Center. - b) Choose the site that you want to disable, and click Next.

-You can choose only one site at a time.
+Note You can choose only one site at a time.
 If you choose a parent site, Cisco Umbrella is disabled on all the child sites at the same time.

-- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers and click Next. - Step 5 In the Select Devices window, click the Enabled tab and choose the devices. - Step 6 Click the Disable radio button and choose the devices. - Step 7 Click Next. - Step 8 In the Summary window, click Deploy. - Step 9 In the Schedule window, do one of the following: - To disable the configuration immediately, click the Now radio button and click Apply. - To disable the configuration at a later time, click the Later radio button, enter the Task Name, define the Start Date and Time, and click Apply. - Step 10 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks page.
+- Step 4 In the Select Device Type window, choose Switches or Wireless Controllers. - Step 5 In the Select Devices window, click the Enabled tab and choose the devices. - Step 6 Click the Disable radio button and choose the devices. - Step 7 In the Summary window, click Deploy. - Step 8 The Schedule window appears, click Now or Later to indicate when you want to disable the configuration and click Apply. - Step 9 In the Deployment window, click View Status to view the deployment status in the Scheduled Tasks window.

-You can view the Cisco Umbrella deployment logs in the Audit Logs page.
+You can view the Cisco Umbrella deployment logs in the Audit Logs window.